blamouche/notimetowaste/README.md

 1. Prepare your meeting
 2. Send the invitation including all details following the [template](#meeting-template)
-3. Share updates and feedback on the shared document
+3. Share status on the shared document
 4. Conduct the meeting

 ### Meeting agenda & timing